AmenoCoyane/nasa-photo-of-the-day/README.md

 **Step 3 - Fetching the Data**

-- [ ] In `App.js` (or where ever you wanted to fetch the data) add state for the data you'll be getting from NASA.
+- [ ] In `App.js` (or where ever you wanted to '
+' the data) add state for the data you'll be getting from NASA.
 - [ ] Add an effect hook to handle the API call side effect.
 - [ ] Go to the [NASA APOD API docs](https://api.nasa.gov/#apod) and read through the docs to see how to make the API call.
 - [ ] You don't _need_ an API key.
 However you may need one if you exceed the API request limits.
-- [ ] Using the endpoint given, fetch the data using `axios`.
+- [ ] Using the endpoint given, '
+' the data using `axios`.
 - [ ] In your `.then()` make sure to `console.log` the response so you can look at the shape of the data. 😃
 - [ ] Before you add your data to state, make sure your effect hook has a dependency array (probably empty, since we don't want this effect synced up to any state/props), otherwise you will start an **infinite loop, and you will exceed the API rate limits of the DEMO_KEY and need to use a real API_KEY.**